dsteinich/etl-nwis-from-cloud/README.md

 You can then run the ETL with the following:
 ```% mvn spring-boot:run```

-The project is currently set up to run the job every time the command is launched.
+The project is currently set up to run the job once a day.